Buffalo & Lake Huron Railway

 Gilhuly, Brian: The True Story of the Provincial Gauge, Branchline (May/June 2017), Bytown Railway Society, Ottawa, Ont.

-Hopper, A.R. and Kearney, T.: Synoptical History of Organization, Capital stock, Funded Debt and other General Information CNR Accounting Department, Montreal QC, 1962
+Hopper, A.R. and Kearney, T.: Synoptical History of Organization, Capital stock, Funded Debt, etc., CNR Accounting Department, Montreal QC, 1962

 Lavallee, Omer S.A.: The Rise and Fall of the Provincial Gauge, Canadian Rail (February 1963), CRHA, St. Constant, QC.